GhadiElias21/royal2/README.md

-a bank websit with a functional atm
+a bank website with a functional atm